-Unit 1: Hospitality and catering industry (40%): is assessed through a 11⁄2 hour written examination.
+Unit 1 The Hospitality and catering industry (40%):

+Is assessed through a written examination which is 90 minutes in length.

-Unit 2: Hospitality and catering in action (60%): is assessed through a non-examination assessment task (NEA) which will be completed under controlled conditions, marked by your teacher.
-This is 9 hours of allocated assessment to plan, prepare and cook two dishes.
+Unit 2 Hospitality and catering in action (60%): is assessed through a Non-examination assessment task (NEA) which will be completed under controlled conditions, marked by your teacher.
+9 hours of allocated assessment.
+Plan prepare and cook 2 dishes.